wangkunSE/wangkunSE.github.io/_posts/2017-09-25-Netty的LengthFieldBasedFrameDecoder解码器官方文档翻译.md

 > ```html
-> A decoder that splits the received {@link ByteBuf}s dynamically by the value of the length field in the message.
-It is particularly useful when you decode a binary message which has an integer header field that represents the length of the message body or the whole message.
+> * A decoder that splits the received {@link ByteBuf}s dynamically by the
+> * value of the length field in the message.
+It is particularly useful when you
+> * decode a binary message which has an integer header field that represents the
+> * length of the message body or the whole message.
+> * <p>
+> * {@link LengthFieldBasedFrameDecoder} has many configuration parameters so
+> * that it can decode any message with a length field, which is often seen in
+> * proprietary client-server protocols.
+Here are some example that will give
+> * you the basic idea on which option does what.
 > *
-> {@link LengthFieldBasedFrameDecoder} has many configuration parameters so that it can decode any message with a length field, which is often seen in proprietary client-server protocols.
-Here are some example that will give you the basic idea on which option does what.
 > ```